4strid/diet-connect/README.md

 # diet-connect
 Compatibility layer for using Connect middleware in diet apps

-Use your favorite Connect middleware out of the box
+Use your favorite Express middleware out of the box

 ```javascript
 const compatible = require('diet-connect')